mastersofjava/mastersofjava/README.md

 #### Starting
 - From any IDE you can just run the `MojServerApplication.class`
 - Startup via commandline: `mvn compile spring-boot:run`
+- Advice: do not change the official application.yaml when not needed.
+    - Use a customizable application-local.yaml via: `mvn compile spring-boot:run -Dspring.profiles.active=local`

-#### Controller Dashboard
+#### Gamemaster Dashboard

-The controller dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
+The Gamemaster dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
 The first time you start the application you will be asked to setup and administrator account.

-TODO add commandline start info
-TODO add info on external configuration info

 # License